celiaafisher/fartmachine/readme.md

 This repository contains a simple Python script that generates a random fart sound each time you press Enter.
 The sound is synthesized on the fly and is different every run.

+### How it works

+The script builds a tone whose volume is modulated by a slow oscillator so the sound pulses slightly.
+A filtered layer of noise adds a windy texture and the whole sound is shaped with an exponential decay so each fart fades out naturally.

 ## Requirements

 - Python 3